janick3110/IPoAC-JavaEdition/README.md

 |          HABITAT | Stall, Birdhouse               |
 | TRANSPORT DEVICE | Bag, Backpack, Cart               |
 |   STORAGE MEDIUM | Floppy Disk, CD, DVD, USB, extDrive               |

+## Future

+Should this game ever be finished, there is a chance this will be translated into C# and put into a Unity project, so that it is no longer a console game but becomes a nice 3D-Game.